angelinagargano/esaasfinal/README.md

   - Performance Type (Hip-hop, Ballet, Contemporary, Swing, Dance Theater)
   - Borough (Manhattan, Brooklyn, Queens, Bronx, Staten Island)
   - Location (specific neighborhoods)
+- Based on events that you like you will recieve recommendations of possible events to go to at the top of your event feed

+### Social
+- Add friends to your profile so they can see what events your going to and you can see what events they are going to
+- send messages to friends about events you want to go to together
+- create groups with friends to connect and plan an event to go to

 ## Testing